Soma-dev0808/weather-app/README.md

 ## Why React.js and Node.js?

 * React.js <br>
-This app is pretty simple and there's only a few differences between pages(meaning some of component are reusable), so I wanted to create simple and faster App. <br>
+This app is pretty simple and there's only a few differences between pages(meaning some of components are reusable), so I wanted to create simple and faster App using components and SPA. <br>
 React.js is fast because of the Virtual DOM which is the one of the biggest feature of React.js.
 Even though sometime we have to change a part of app, it can re-render only changed part. <br>
-Components make app maintainanceable.
+Also components make app maintainanceable.
 We can develope an app with individual compoent.
-In addition to this, when I found a problem with my code, it's easy to make some changes.
+Asa result, when I found a problem with my code, it's easy to make some changes.
 Also I reused one component for some situation. <br>

 * Node.js <br>
-The fast server side framework Node.js was matched my portfolio concepts which is fast app.
+The fast server side framework Node.js was matched my portfolio concept because the api call is pretty simple, and need to be fast. <br>
 It was also easy to learn and integrate it into app.
-I created soem API endpoints for LINEnotify and schedule job of notification. <br>
+I created some API endpoints for LINEnotify and schedule job for notification method. <br>